Frontiers reaches 6.4 on Journal Impact Factors

 Nutrigenomics publishes clinical and basic research findings that decipher interactions between genes and the diet, emphasizing the identification of nutritionally relevant human and animal genes, and epigenetic markings — as well as the role of the gut microbiome in modulating nutritional state.

 Indexed in: PubMed, PubMed Central, Google Scholar, DOAJ, CrossRef, ESCI

 PMCID: all published articles receive a PMCID

-Nutrigenomics welcomes submissions of the following article types: Book Review, Case Report, Clinical Trial, Correction, Data Report, Editorial, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Protocols, Review, Specialty Grand Challenge and Technology Report.
+Nutrigenomics welcomes submissions of the following article types: Book Review, Case Report, Clinical Trial, Correction, Data Report, Editorial, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Protocols, Review, Specialty Grand Challenge, Systematic Review and Technology Report.

 All manuscripts must be submitted directly to the section Nutrigenomics, where they are peer-reviewed by the Associate and Review Editors of the specialty section.

 Articles published in the section Nutrigenomics will benefit from the Frontiers impact and tiering system after online publication.
 Authors of published original research with the highest impact, as judged democratically by the readers, will be invited by the Chief Editor to write a Frontiers Focused Review - a tier-climbing article.
 This is referred to as "democratic tiering".
 The author selection is based on article impact analytics of original research published in all Frontiers specialty journals and sections.
 Focused Reviews are centered on the original discovery, place it into a broader context, and aim to address the wider community across all of Genetics and Nutrition.